Skip to main content

 • Which phone number was dialled (engine looks up the row)

-• Any past call history for the caller’s number (auto-fetched into Claude’s prompt)
+• Any past call history for the caller’s number (auto-fetched into the agent’s prompt)

 This pattern is how Ringback runs 200 dental clinics on one agent template.